Observational Evidence for Primordial Black Holes: A Positivist Perspective: Clustering of PBHs

 \subsection{Evolution of Poisson Fluctuations and Formation of PBH Clusters}

 We now provide a more accurate description of PBH clustering induced by Poisson fluctuations.
 Going beyond the simple analytical estimates of the previous section is essential in assessing the positive observational evidence linked to the dynamics of these clusters and calculating the accretion onto the PBHs they contain.
 We consider the case of a monochromatic mass function.
-Since the Poisson fluctuation scales like $m\.\fPBH$, a generalisation to any PBH mass function by replacing $m\,\fPBH$ with $\int{\d \ln m}\;m\.\fPBH\.f( m )$.
+Since the Poisson fluctuation scales like $m\mspace{1.5mu}\fPBH$, we can generalise to any PBH mass function by replacing $m\mspace{1.5mu}\fPBH$ with $\int{\d \ln m}\;m\.f( m )$.

-The formation of Poisson-induced PBH clusters has been studied numerically using $N$-body simulations~\cite{Inman:2019wvr, Raidal:2018bbj} and analytically using the Press--Schechter formalism and the theory of spherical collapse~\cite{Afshordi:2003zb}.
-As an illustrative example, Fig.~\ref{fig:Nbody} shows the density distribution at redshift $z = 100$ obtained by Ref.~\cite{Inman:2019wvr} for monochromatic PBHs with $m = 30\,\Msun$ and $\fPBH = 10^{-5}$ and $10^{-1}$.
-These results also apply for any combination $m\,\fPBH/\Msun = 3$.
-The difference with the standard cosmological scenario, in which the Universe is still very homogeneous at such a high redshift, is striking.
+The formation of Poisson-induced PBH clusters has been studied using $N$-body simulations~\cite{Inman:2019wvr, Raidal:2018bbj} and analytically using the Press--Schechter formalism and the theory of spherical collapse~\cite{Afshordi:2003zb}.
+As an illustrative example, Fig.~\ref{fig:Nbody} shows the density distribution at redshift $z = 100$ obtained by Ref.~\cite{Inman:2019wvr} for monochromatic PBHs with $m = 30\.\Msun$ and $\fPBH = 10^{-5}$ and $10^{-1}$.
+These results also apply for any combination with $m\mspace{1.5mu}\fPBH/\Msun = 0.0003$ and $3$.
+The difference with the standard cosmological scenario, in which the Universe is still homogeneous at such a high redshift, is striking.